 Once you’ve booted in Safe Mode, you should press Windows key + R to open up a run tab here.

 The same situation with Problem Reports and Solutions Control Panel Support, that’s another one service to untick.
-Make sure that you did it properly and hit OK.
+Make sure you did it properly and hit OK.

 Reboot your device and the blinking will go away.

 If only icons or shortcuts flash on your Windows 10 desktop, you can try to turn off visual sound alerts.
 To do this, press the Win + I key combination and in the Windows Settings pane, go to the Ease of Access > Sound section.
 In the Show audio alerts section, select the option No visual alert.

 Another thing you need to check is if you have the latest graphics driver installed.
 You can also try to use an older version (roll-back the driver to the older one).